eProsima/Integration-Service-docs/docs/ros2.rst

 By using *eProsima Integration-Service*, this communication can be eased and achieved with minimal effort from the user's side.

-This section is intented to illustrate the *DDS*-*ROS2* communication as an example of this type of *eProsima Integration-Service*-mediated bridge, by putting into communication a *ROS2* *talker-listener* example with a *Fast-RTPS* HelloWorld example.
+This section is intended to illustrate the *DDS*-*ROS2* communication as an example of this type of *eProsima Integration-Service*-mediated bridge, by putting into communication a *ROS2* *talker-listener* example with a *Fast-RTPS* HelloWorld example.

 .. image:: DDS_WITH_IS.png

+.. _ros2_comm:

 Example: ROS2 communication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^